-- 7. In recent years, the world has come a long way in advancing children's rights to survive, thrive and grow up to contribute to their societies: The under-five mortality rate fell 59 per cent between 1990 and 2019.
+- 7. In recent years, the world has come a long way in advancing children's right to survive, thrive and grow up to contribute to their societies: The under-5 mortality rate fell by 59 per cent between 1990 and 2019.
 Since 2000, stunting among children under the age of 5 years has dropped by one third.
 Most children now attend school.
 Child marriage has declined, from one in four girls married in childhood a decade ago to one in five today. - 8.
-But today, we must fight harder than ever to safeguard children's rights.
-The global pandemic is putting decades of progress in jeopardy, aggravating the impacts of deep-rooted poverty, inequality and discrimination; fragile systems, conflict and protracted displacement; and a worsening climate crisis.
+But today, in support of national partners, UNICEF must fight harder than ever to protect children's rights and provide opportunities to grow and thrive.
+The global pandemic is putting decades of progress in jeopardy and aggravating the impacts of deep-rooted poverty, inequality and discrimination; fragile systems, conflict and protracted displacement; and a worsening climate crisis.
 Children's futures hang in the balance. - 9.
-While the direct impact of COVID-19 on children's health is relatively low, the socioeconomic degradation it has caused is hitting them hard.
+While the direct impact of COVID-19 on children's health is relatively low, the socioeconomic impact on child poverty that it has caused is hitting them hard.
 Interruptions to health and nutrition services, including immunization and HIV prevention, were projected to reverse the long downward trend in under-five mortality and recent evidence shows that more children are dying from preventable causes: across six countries in South Asia, for example, under-five deaths are estimated to have increased by 14 per cent between 2019 and 2020.
-Other long-term impacts come from the massive interruption in education, with 214 million schoolchildren missing more than three quarters of their in-person classroom instruction due to school closures in the one-year period since March 2020. - 10.
-Climate change and environmental degradation continue to compromise children's environments, unleashing natural disasters, contributing to food insecurity and water scarcity, and increasing the risk of local epidemics or yet another pandemic.
+Other long-term impacts come from the massive interruption in education, with 214 million schoolchildren having missed more than three quarters of their in-person classroom instruction due to school closures in the one-year period between March 2020 and March 2021. - 10.
+Climate change and environmental degradation continue to compromise children's environments, unleashing natural disasters, contributing to food insecurity and water scarcity and increasing the risk of local epidemics or yet another pandemic.
 One in three children has elevated levels of lead in their blood.
 Sanitation services used by 4.2 billion people, including 673 million people who have no toilets at all, leave human waste untreated, threatening human and environmental health.
 Around half a billion children live in areas at high risk of flooding.
-By 2040, one in four children will live amid extreme water stress. - 11.
-Nearly 1.2 billion children almost double the number in 2019 now live in countries with complex emergencies driven by inequality and fragility.
-Trapped in cycles of conflict and displacement, they face acute risks of deprivation and exclusion, while violent conflicts increasingly drive grave violations of children's rights.
+By 2040, one in four children will live amid extreme water stress.